<function>

 To illustrate the challenges of concurrent execution, we've deliberately introduced a decreasing delay before updating output

 .
-This delay is implemented using sleep(1/i)
+This is implemented using sleep(1/i)

 .

-are 0, 2, and 1.
+is 0, 2, and 1.

-While the problem may seem apparent, it can manifest in more complex and subtle ways.
 In fact, the issue can be exacerbated when each iteration additionally involves reading a shared variable.
 Next, we consider a scenario like this.

-Reading and writing shared data doesn't necessarily cause problems.
-For instance, we'll demonstrate that a parallel for-loop can safely mutate a vector, despite that multiple threads are simultaneously modifying a shared object (the vector).
-However, in scenarios where reading and writing shared data is sensitive to the specific order of thread execution, it can give rise to a data race (also known as race condition).
-The name reflects that the final output will change in each execution, depending on which thread finishes and modifies the data last.
+However, when reading and writing shared data is sensitive to the specific order of thread execution, we can end up with a data race (also known as race condition).
+The name reflects that the final output will change every time we execute the operation, depending on which thread finishes and modifies the data last.

 .
 By introducing a delay before writing each entry of output